serabos/bin/README.md

 This summer, I am planning on doing online coding programmes once I finish my thesis!

 ### My Goal is 🏆
-to spend more time to start new projects and improve my coding :)
+to spend more time to start new projects and improve my coding :) (also getting better at usin GitHub!)

 ### Want to chat? 💬
 - <a href="https://www.linkedin.com/in/sera-bostan/">